 Shuzhuang Gardens 菽庄花园 is a nice manicured garden with over 40 bridges built by a very wealthy man.
 The Piano Museum is located in here as well.

 Gulangyu used to be quite famous for the snacks and souvenirs that you could buy from here, but these days it’s easy to find these same brands in downtown Xiamen.

-Useful info here.
+Getting there: Useful info here.
 Tourists and non-locals can only take a ferry from Xiamen International Cruise Centre in Dongdu 东渡厦门邮轮中心 to Sanqiutian Pier 三丘田码头 which runs every 20 minutes, and the trip also takes about 20 mins.
-A round trip ticket costs 35 yuan, and there are limited number of tickets available every day to help control crowds on the island, so make sure you buy or book your tickets early. (see if the site works for you?
+A round trip ticket costs 35 yuan, and there are limited tickets available every day to help control crowds on the island, so make sure you buy or book your tickets early. (see if the site works for you?
 It doesn’t seem to load for me unfortunately, you should probably ask a local person to help you book tickets then).
 You’ll need your passport on hand to get your ticket and get past security checks to get on the boat.

 If you are day tripping and making the trip back to the mainland in the evening, or if you are a local, you can take the boat from Sanqiutian to Xiamen Lundu Ferry Terminal 厦门轮渡码头2号厅 which is just across the water and only takes 5 minutes.
 The boats fill up quick so you might not have a seat, but it’s a short ride in either direction so you’ll be fine, just prepare yourself for the crowds and perpetual queuing to get on and off the boat.

 Consider getting the tourist pass for 100 yuan, especially if you plan to visit Sunlight Rock which already costs 60 yuan just to enter.
 Check out this site for more info.